Speed and Red-Light Radar Cameras - City of Longmont Skip to main content

 How the Safety Cameras Work

-A red-light running violation occurs when a motorist ENTERS an intersection AFTER the traffic signal has turned red.
+A red-light running violation occurs when a motorist ENTERS an intersection .4 seconds after the traffic signal has turned red.

 FAQs

 • How are red-light camera intersections determined?
 Intersections throughout the city are carefully reviewed to determine which intersections would enhance safety the most with red light cameras.
-Intersections were not selected simply on highest volume or highest crash data, they were selected based on a combination of factors that not only included the number of crashes, but the severity of crashes.
-Tickets are sent to the registered owner.
+Intersections are not selected simply on highest volume or highest crash data, they are selected based on a combination of factors that not only included the number of crashes, but the severity of crashes.
+There are many strategies for addressing traffic complaints in Longmont.
+You can submit a traffic complaint online for areas within the Longmont city limits.

 • If the camera flashes, am I getting a ticket?
 Cameras can flash for a number of reasons.
 All-flash incidents do not equal a citation.